 Root cavities grow even faster if there is a lack of preventive care, such as daily brushing and gum care.
 Other factors, such as a diet high in carbohydrates and poor gum and bone health can also contribute to the formation of root cavities.

 - Receding gums expose root surfaces of our teeth.
 As we age, it’s common for our gums to “pull away” or recede from the teeth.
 This exposes portions of the root surfaces, leaving them more vulnerable to germs that cause decay.

 - Teeth become more vulnerable as we age.
 Thanks to many advances in dentistry and oral health, adults are often able to keep their natural teeth longer than older generations.
 An unfortunate side effect is that natural teeth have more time to develop cavities.

 - Saliva changes as we age.
 Older adults often experience changes in the saliva they produce, both in amount as well as composition.
 For example, dry mouth is a common side effect of medications, which can make food and plaque more likely to stick to your teeth.

 - Mobility changes can make regular brushing and flossing difficult.
 Because aging sometimes comes with illnesses and disabilities that reduce mobility, it can become challenging to keep up with routine mouth care.
 As a result, teeth may be exposed to plaque and other germs for longer periods of time.

 7 Steps to Reduce Your Risk of Root Cavities

-A. Brush thoroughly twice a day for two minutes with toothpaste containing fluoride and only use a soft toothbrush.
+- Brush thoroughly twice a day for two minutes with toothpaste containing fluoride.
+Always use a soft toothbrush.

-B. Carefully clean between the teeth with dental floss or an interdental brush or water pick.
+- Carefully clean between the teeth with dental floss or a water flosser.

-G. Visit your dentist and dental hygienist at least twice a year for an exam and thorough prophylaxis.
+- Visit your dentist and dental hygienist at least twice a year to keep up with regular exams, cleanings and treatment.